Employer: I’m Just Not That into You

 So, what should a manager do about this type of employee?
 Experts say to address the situation.
 “Deadbeat employees run all over their coworkers as they complain, gossip, and criticize,” says Susan Heathfield (thebalancecareers.com).
 “Whatever form of behavior your deadbeat employee exhibits, it won’t go away without your intervention.”
 Heathfield recommends trying to discover the source of the employee’s unhappiness.
 If not addressed, it can cause a manager to lose the respect of other employees.

 Sometimes a few simple steps by an employer will go a long way to help an employee with short-term staying power.
+Making employees happy means providing opportunities to grow.
 In an article called “How to Keep Your Employees Engaged Long Term,” Workpop recommends the following:

 - HR managers create a working definition of employee engagement